danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 # Primer to measure theory

 Congratulations!
-You've reached end of this post. <button class='advanced-button'>Click here</button> (or on any {%adv%}purple block{%endadv%}) to unlock the {%adv%}purple text{%endadv%} on measure theory to read this last section.
-All the previously hidden purple text above will be visible as well.
-After reading this section, you will be ready to understand it.
+You've reached end of this post. <button class='advanced-button'>Click here</button> (or on any {%adv%}purple block{%endadv%}) to unlock the {%adv%}purple text{%endadv%} on measure theory above.
+After reading this section, return to the earlier sections and take in the finer precision and details of measure theory in use.

 Terrence Tao, in [An Introduction to Measure Theory](https://terrytao.files.wordpress.com/2011/01/measure-book1.pdf), motivates measure theory, saying:
 > One of the most fundamental concepts in Euclidean geometry is that of the measure m(E) of a solid body E in one or more dimensions.
 In one, two, and three dimensions, we refer to this measure as the length, area, or volume of E respectively.